Zerobeings/zerb-nft-marketplace/README.md

   <img width="80%" src="https://learn.zerobeings.xyz/images/poweredby.png">
 </p>

-# 🚧 Market gm ☕️ is Currently Under Construction 🚧
+# 🚧 Market gm ☕️ Marketplace Template 🚧
-> * Market gm ☕️ is currently in testing phase
 > * Plese take appropraite actions to upgrade to production level
-> * Mainnet contract interactions have not been tested
+> * Mainnet contract interactions have not been tested.
+I will update this note once mainnet testing is completed
+> * A production level example of this template is provided at gm.zerobeings.xyz

 # Market gm ☕️ - An NFT marketplace